Presidency of Ulysses S. Grant: Whiskey Ring prosecuted

-Although Grant's presidency is often criticized for scandals, historians have over looked Grant's appointments of reformers.
-In May 1875, Secretary of Treasury Benjamin H. Bristow discovered that millions of dollars of taxes were being funneled into an illegal ring from whiskey manufacturers.
+Grant's presidency is often criticized for scandals, though Grant also appointed many reformers.
+In May 1875, Secretary of the Treasury Benjamin H. Bristow discovered that millions of dollars of taxes were being funneled into an illegal ring from whiskey manufacturers.
 Prosecutions ensued, and many were put in prison.
-Grant's private Secretary Orville E. Babcock was indicted and later acquitted in trial.
+Grant's private Secretary Orville E. Babcock was indicted and later acquitted in a trial.
 Grant's new Attorney General Edwards Pierrepont and Bristow formed an anti-corruption team to weed out criminal activity during Grant's second term.
-The Whiskey Ring was organized throughout the United States, and by 1875 it was a fully operating criminal association.
+The Whiskey Ring was organized throughout the United States, and by 1875, it was a fully operating criminal association.
 The investigation and closure of the Whiskey Ring resulted in 230 indictments, 110 convictions, and $3,000,000 in tax revenues that were returned to the Treasury Department.

 Bristow and Pierrpont brought evidence to Grant of Babcock's involvement.
-Grant asked Babcock with Bristow and Pierrepont in attendance at the White House about the evidence.
+Grant asked Babcock, with Bristow and Pierrepont in attendance at the White House, about the evidence.
 Babcock gave Grant an explanation that the evidence did not concern the Ring, and Grant quietly accepted Babcock's words at face value.
 During the prosecution of the Whiskey Ring leaders, Grant testified on behalf of his friend Babcock.
 As a result, Babcock was acquitted.
 However, the deposition by Grant was a great embarrassment to his reputation.
 The Babcock trial turned into an impeachment trial against the President by Grant's political opponents.

 Trading post ring

-In March 1876 it was discovered under House investigations that Secretary of War William W. Belknap was taking extortion money in exchange for allowing an Indian trading post agent to remain in position at Fort Sill.
-Belknap was allowed to resign by Grant and as a result, was acquitted in a Senate impeachment trial.
-Profits were made at the expense of Native Americans who were supposed to receive food and clothing from the government.
+In March 1876, it was discovered under House investigations that Secretary of War William W. Belknap was taking extortion money in exchange for allowing an Indian trading post agent to remain in position at Fort Sill.
+Belknap was allowed to resign by Grant and, as a result, was acquitted in a Senate impeachment trial.
+Profits were made at the expense of Native Americans, who were supposed to receive food and clothing from the government.
 In late April 1876, Grant lashed out at Lieut.
 Col. George A. Custer, after Custer had testified at a Congressional committee one month before against Grant's brother Orville and Sec.
 Belknap.
-There had been rumors Custer had talked with the press concerning the Indian post profiteering.
+It was rumored that Custer had authored an article for the New York Herald titled, "Belknap's Anaconda", concerning Belknap and Indian post profiteering.
 Custer personally went to the White House to clear matters up with the President.
 However, Grant refused to see him three times.
-When Custer left Washington on May 3 to return to Fort Lincoln, he had been removed from overall command by Grant and denied any participation of the Sioux Campaign; having been replaced by Brig.
+When Custer left Washington on May 3 to return to Fort Lincoln, he had been removed from overall command by Grant and denied any participation in the Sioux Campaign; having been replaced by Brig.
 Gen. Alfred Terry.
-However, at Terry's insistence, Grant relented and allowed Custer to participate in the campaign against the Sioux on the condition he did not take any pressmen.
+However, at Terry's insistence, Grant relented and allowed Custer to participate in the campaign against the Sioux on the condition that he did not talk to any pressmen.